GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   #description_template = #{{ redmineid }}: {{ redminesubject }}

   # Here's an example of an activecollab3 target.
 This is only valid for
-  # activeCollab 3.x, see below for activeCollab 2.x.
+  # activeCollab 3.x and greater, see below for activeCollab 2.x.
   #
   # Obtain your user ID and API url by logging in, clicking on your avatar on
   # the lower left-hand of the page.
 When on that page, look at the URL.
 The